 and Emmy nominated Films.

-Sascha studied pop/world and classical music for piano in Rostock, Germany, and majored in Composition for Film and TV in London, UK.
-His compositions are regularly placed on television shows on NBC, ITV, BBC, ARD, and NDR and can also be heard on numerous TV and online commercials for clients such as Mercedes Benz, eBay, Mister Spex, and Asam Beauty.
+His compositions are regularly featured on television shows on NBC, ITV, BBC, NatGeo, ARD, and ARTE and can also be heard on TV and online commercials for clients such as Mercedes Benz, eBay, Mister Spex, and Asam Beauty.

 Building a unique